kengonakajima/luajit-mysql/README.md

 How to Use
 ====
-See test.lua that includes hello world examples and tests on variables.
+See test.lua that includes hello world examples and tests on variable types.

 Requirements